 What is an Implantable Cardioverter Defibrillator (ICD)?

 An ICD is a battery-powered device placed under the skin that keeps track of your heart rate.
 Thin wires connect the ICD to your heart.
-If an abnormal heart rhythm is detected the device will deliver an electric shock to restore a normal heartbeat to stop your heart is beating chaotically and much too fast.
+If an abnormal heart rhythm is detected the device will deliver an electric shock to restore a normal heartbeat if your heart is beating chaotically and much too fast.

 ICDs have been very useful in preventing sudden death in patients with known, sustained ventricular tachycardia or fibrillation (View an animation of an ICD).
 Studies have shown that they may have a role in preventing cardiac arrest in high-risk patients who haven't had, but are at risk for, life-threatening ventricular arrhythmias.

 The American Heart Association recommends that before a patient is considered to be a candidate for an ICD, the arrhythmia in question must be life threatening and doctors have ruled out correctable causes of the arrhythmia, such as: